 What Is Chronic Depression?

-Naturally, it’s completely normal to feel blue sometimes, especially after a significant life event.
-Chronic depression, on the other hand, is a diagnosed mental health condition that affects a person’s thoughts, behavior, physical health, and well-being for a prolonged period.
+It's completely normal to feel blue sometimes, especially after a significant life event.
+Chronic depression, on the other hand, is a diagnosed mental health condition that affects a person's thoughts, behavior, physical health, and well-being for a prolonged period.

-There is no single root cause of chronic depression—instead, it could be the result of several factors that may include genetics, lifestyle, trauma, significant life events, stress, and environmental influences.
+There is no single root cause of chronic depression�instead, it could be the result of several factors, including genetics, lifestyle, trauma, significant life events, stress, and environmental influences.

 Who Is at Risk for Depression?